PawelLipski/git-machete-blog/blog.md

 # Make your way through the git (rebase) jungle with `git machete`!

-TODO: use some jungle-related picture, like [this one](https://goo.gl/images/1i7Uqf) if copyright allows

 TL;DR: If you work a with a git rebase flow, `git machete` will (vastly!) help you manage the jungle of branches stacking on top of each other when you're, for example, working on a couple of different PRs in parallel.

 ## The problem

-In day-to-day development it is common that for various reasons we have to work with multiple git branches at the same time.
+In day-to-day development it is common that for various reasons coders have to work with multiple git branches at the same time.
-We'll show a repository with a bunch of topic branches so as to demonstrate the typical problems that can occur under such conditions and how a few nifty cuts of `git machete` will prevent us from getting into a complete _git jungle_.
+I'll show a repository with a bunch of topic branches so as to demonstrate the typical problems that can occur under such conditions and how a few nifty cuts of `git machete` will prevent us from getting into a complete _git jungle_.
-The example we're about to provide is deliberately exaggerated - in fact, most likely you'll have at most 3 or 4 branches developed simultaneously.
+The example I'm about to provide is deliberately exaggerated - in fact, most likely you'll have at most 3 or 4 branches developed simultaneously.
 Still, `git machete` is significantly helpful, even in less complex scenarios.

 Let's assume you have implemented a fix on a branch `adjust-reads-prec` (the actual content of the fix is completely irrelevant) and made a pull request to `develop`.